51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 here.
 The comms plan is broken up into two parts: air/ground units and naval units.
-Note that ATC frequencies (tower, ground, ATIS, etc.) are set according to the published charts for the airports in theater (where available, specific missions may fill in any missing frequencies as needed) and are not shown here as they depend on the specific configuration of the mission.
+Note that ATC frequencies (tower, ground, ATIS, etc.) are set according to the published charts for the airports in theater (where available, specific missions may fill in any missing frequencies as needed) and are not shown here as they depend on the specific mission scenario.

-The following table lists the default comms plan for squadron aircraft and support functions.
+The following table lists the default comms plan for air/ground units and support functions.

 |Usage|TACAN|Frequency|Notes|   |Usage|TACAN|Frequency|Notes|
 |---|:---:|:---:|:---|---|---|:---:|:---:|---|